aki2o/plsense/README.md

 Do `plsense` on terminal. plsense confirm whether make config file.

 \* For remake config file, do `plsense config`.
-\* You can use this tool without config file. see, https://github.com/aki2o/plsense/wiki/Config.
+\* You can use this tool without config file. see https://github.com/aki2o/plsense/wiki/Config.

 Usage